lammps/lammps/doc/src/pair_lj_relres.rst

 formula, and in such a situation, the pair_coeff command should be explicitly used for all combinations of atom types :math:`I\;!=J`.

-The switching distance is another crucial parameter in RelRes: decreasing it improves the computational efficiency, yet if it is too small, the molecular simulations may not capture the system behavior correctly.
+The switching distance (the midpoint between inner and outer switching cutoffs) is another crucial factor in RelRes: decreasing it improves the computational efficiency, yet if it is too small, the molecular simulations may not capture the system behavior correctly.
 As a rule of thumb, the switching distance should be approximately :math:`\,\sim\!
-1.5\sigma` :ref:`(Chaimovich1) <Chaimovich1>`;
-recommendations can be found in Ref. :ref:`(Chaimovich2) <Chaimovich2>`.
+1.5\sigma` :ref:`(Chaimovich1) <Chaimovich1>`; recommendations can be found in Ref. :ref:`(Chaimovich2) <Chaimovich2>`.
-Regarding the smoothing zone itself, :math:`\,\sim\!0.1\sigma` is recommended; if desired, smoothing can be eliminated by setting the inner switching distance, :math:`r_{si}`, equal to the outer switching distance, :math:`r_{so}` (the same is true for the cutoffs :math:`r_{ci}` and :math:`r_{co}`).
+Regarding the switching smoothing zone, :math:`\,\sim\!0.1\sigma` is recommended; if desired, smoothing can be eliminated by setting the inner switching cutoff, :math:`r_{si}`, equal to the outer switching cutoff, :math:`r_{so}` (the same is true for the other cutoffs :math:`r_{ci}` and :math:`r_{co}`).

 ----------